List of countries by foreign exchange reserves: Russia

 As of 2024, Russia’s foreign exchange reserves remain a crucial element of its financial stability, comprising foreign currencies, gold, and other liquid assets managed by the Central Bank of Russia.
 Prior to its 2022 invasion of Ukraine, Russia had accumulated over $600 billion in reserves as a safeguard against economic shocks.
 However, following the invasion, Western nations imposed severe sanctions, including freezing approximately $300 billion of these reserves held in the U.S. and Europe.
 In response, Russia shifted its strategy to reduce reliance on Western financial systems.
 It increased its gold reserves—considered a secure asset not subject to the same sanctions as currencies—and diversified into non-Western currencies, particularly the Chinese yuan.
 This shift aligned with Russia’s broader move to strengthen economic ties with countries in Asia, Africa, and the Middle East, many of which are more open to using alternative currencies in trade.
-By 2024, Russia’s reserves were estimated between $570 billion and $600 billion, with a significant share in gold, yuan, and other non-traditional assets.
+By 2024, Russia’s reserves were estimated between $570 billion and $600 billion, with a significant share in gold, yuan, Indian rupee and other non-traditional assets.
 The composition of these reserves continues to fluctuate due to changes in exchange rates and asset valuations.
 These diversified reserves help Russia stabilize the ruble, meet foreign debt obligations, and maintain the ability to intervene in currency markets when necessary.
 By reducing dependence on Western assets and financial infrastructure, Russia has bolstered its economic resilience and geopolitical independence in the face of ongoing sanctions and global financial pressures.